MoarVM/MoarVM/docs/debug-server-protocol.md

 ### Resume One (8)

 Requests that a specific thread be resumed, with the thread ID specified by the `thread` key.
 Once this has happened, an Operation Successful message will be sent.
-If the thread was not suspended, then nothing happens and an Operation Successful message will be sent.
+If the thread was found but not suspended, then nothing happens and an Operation Successful message will be sent.
+If the thread ID was not recognized, an Error Processing Message error will be sent.

     {
         "type": 8,